yogevshalmon/allsat-circuits/README.md

 ### disjoint and non-disjoint solutions

 An important feature in HALL is if the solutions are disjoint or non-disjoint, where disjoint solutions do not overlap, and non-disjoint solutions may overlap.
-HALL contain different algorithms where each one produces disjoint or non-disjoint solutions, please check the next section [**HALL algorithms**](#hall-algorithms) for more details.
+HALL contain different algorithms where each one produces disjoint or non-disjoint solutions, for more details, refer to the [**HALL algorithms**](#hall-algorithms) section.

 Since a solution with don't-care values incorporate multiple (2^{number of don't cares} to be exact) solutions with only 0/1 values, solutions may overlap.
 Meaning that a solution may be represented by more than one satisfying assignments HALL produce.